deszie/EOD-Return/README.md

 What's your investment strategy?

-Taking a sample of the prospectuses posted on the SEC, the FCA, and the Central Bank of Ireland websites.
+Handpicked prospectuses from the U.S. SEC, the U.K. FCA, and the Irish Central Bank websites.

 Digging deeper into the treasury functions of U.S. Investment Banks.
 Previewing the securities making it to the London Stock Exchange.